galtproject/galtproject-docs/en/Whitepaper.md

 Auction will start only after first version of protocol will be completely developed and fully audited.
 ![Governance ERC20 GALT Token ](https://github.com/galtspace/galtproject-docs/blob/master/images/GP%20Governance%20Token%20-%20ERC20%20GALT%20Token.png)

+## About Copyright and Software licenses
+The main purpose of Galt Protocol is to create open and reliable instrument for self-government communities of Property Owners.
+According to that, one of our main goals in Galt Project is to create pure community driven and open software product.
+For now Galt Project if fully self-funded, we have certain vision and we want to implement it.
+To ensure the achievement of our vision, before the launch, protocol is open-sourced, but it is our intellectual property.
+You can participate or use our code, but you need to ask us first.
+After the first version of protocol will be released in Ethreum Mainnet and initial Galt Auction will end, we will release all software under one of public licences.